Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 >Note: The QR code Image must be of the type free text.

 ![ationetTR](Content/Images/SiteSystemCommander/qrexample.PNG)

-### How to generate QR Code Image

-You must request the QR Code Image to ATIONet.

 # ATIONet PFEP Fleet Mobile Payment Api